Bylaws of the Green Party of the United States Youth Caucus

 VI.
 Committees Caucus Working Groups and Positions

-6.2 Similarly, the steering committee may create specifically designated roles and positions to assist the steering committee and the caucus with particular tasks.
-For example, with the website, social media, administrative tasks, or a particular project, program or initiative.
+6.11 Similarly, the Steering Committee may create specifically designated roles and positions to assist the steering committee and the caucus with particular tasks.
+For example, with the website, administrative tasks, or a particular project, program or initiative.

 7.1 Time Commitment to Organizing: While varying in responsibilities, all steering committee members are expected to put in 10 or more hours of work each week.
 The steering committee is a hands-on body of committed Green organizers whose labor fuels our party and the movements we participate in.
 Without this level of commitment to work, the caucus operations are inhibited to the detriment of the rest of the steering committee, the caucus as a whole, our constituencies, and the party.
 Members who have other party or outside commitments are encouraged to understand and consider these requirements prior to seeking office within the Youth Caucus.

 7.2 Co-chairs are the primary officers of the steering committee.
-Responsibilities include but are not limited to being the chief organizers of the caucus, spokespersons of the caucus, writing press releases and seeking media opportunities, facilitating ways for members to get involved in movements and actions that align with Green values, overseeing caucus social media, planning and mobilizing meetings, conducting caucus elections, monitoring the performance of other officers, and related duties.
+Responsibilities include but are not limited to being the chief organizers of the caucus, primary spokespersons of the caucus, providing overall encouragement to the caucus and recognition of caucus members, planning and mobilizing caucus meetings, conducting caucus elections, tracking and troubleshooting the performance and goals of other officers and committees, facilitating ways for members to get involved in movements and actions that align with Green values, and seeking coalition opportunities with other leftist organizations.

-7.6 NC Alternate shall serve as NC Delegate if the NC Delegate can no longer perform the duties of the position, and is empowered to vote on behalf of the caucus in stances where the NC Delegate cannot.
-They are also encouraged to participate in discussion on the National Committee and work with the NC Delegate on proposals the caucus wishes to submit to the NC.
+7.4 NC Alternate shall serve as NC Delegate if a NC Delegate can no longer perform the duties of the position, and is empowered to vote on behalf of the caucus instances where the NC Delegate cannot.
+They are also encouraged to participate in discussion on the National Committee and work with the NC Delegates on proposals the caucus wishes to submit to the NC.

 VIII.
 Elections, Voting, and Decision Making